-- San Jose Staff and Meketa Investment Group discussed several alternative policies. - For each Plan, we show the following allocations: - The Current Policy with 20% exposure in cash and equivalents (it is currently held in Treasury bills). - The Current Policy with the cash exposure in short-term investment grade bonds instead. - A new option with higher return and risk/standard deviation expectations.
-The "new" options shift 5% of the portfolio from Zero Beta to Growth. - We also show a 60% global equity/40% investment grade bond allocation. - Lastly, we show the output from our optimizer, subject to the following ranges provided by Staff:
+- San Jose Staff and Meketa Investment Group discussed several alternative policies. - We show the following allocations: - The Current Policy with 20% exposure in cash and equivalents (it is currently held in Treasury bills). - The Current Policy with the cash exposure in short-term investment grade bonds instead. - Then we show several options (New A-G) with additional risk compared to the current policies.
+For each of the higher risk options, we show a version with emerging markets equity capped at 10%. - We show the output from our optimizer, subject to the following ranges provided by Staff:

 Growth 50-70%

-Public Equity 20-40%
+Public Equity 20-40

-Private Equity/Debt 15-25%
+Private Equity/Debt 15-25

-Private Equity 5-15%
+Private Equity 5-15

-Venture/Growth Capital 0-10%
+Venture/Growth Capital 0-10

-Private Debt 0-5%
+Private Debt 0-5

-Private Real Assets 0-5%
+Private Real Assets 0-5

-Emerging Market Bonds 0-5%
+Emerging Market Bonds 0-5

 Zero Beta 10-35%

-Cash 0-5%
+Cash 0-5

-Short-Term Investment Grade Bonds 5-25%
+Short-Term Investment Grade Bonds 5-25

-Market Neutral Strategies/Hedge Funds 0-10%
+Market Neutral Strategies/Hedge Funds 0-10

-Bonds (Immunized Cash Flows) 5%
+Bonds (Immunized Cash Flows) 5

 Other 5-20%

-TIPS 0-8%
+TIPS 0-8

-Core Real Estate 0-8%
+Core Real Estate 0-8

-Commodities 0-8%
+Commodities 0-8

-Core Bonds 0-5%
+Core Bonds 0-5